jwplayer/ott-web-app/docs/features/video-detail.md

 - The poster image is available in different resolutions

 - Some platforms require alternate poster images.
-That needs to be handled with custom properties and a CMS that handles the images
+That needs to be solved with custom properties and a CMS that handles the images.

 ## Trailers

-Customers can add movie trailers to a video, they are added as a custom field  `trailerId`The trailer is just another media item to play.
+Customers can add movie trailers to a video through the a custom field  `trailerId`.
+The trailer is just another media item to play.
 See example below.

 ### Retrieving video detail data

-Video metadata can be retrievied from [GET Media](https://developer.jwplayer.com/jwplayer/reference/get_v2-media-media-id)
+Video metadata can be retrieved from [GET Media](https://developer.jwplayer.com/jwplayer/reference/get_v2-media-media-id)

 ```
 GET media/dwEE1oBP